Trusted Platform Module

-What is a TPM chip in a computer?
+What is TPM in Windows 11?

+What is TPM?
 Here鈥檚 what you need to know to run Windows 11 Microsoft just released Windows 11, and a lot of PC builders are tripped up by an odd system requirement: TPM 2.0.
 A TPM, or Trust Platform Module, is a dedicated processor that handles hardware-level encryption.

 What is the most recent version of TPM?

 The TPM standard has been updated over the years, and its most recent release is TPM 2.0, which was released in October 2014.
 Windows 11 revealed 鈥?all the changes coming to Microsoft’s next-gen Windows OS What is a TPM?
 A Trusted Platform Module is a microchip that is often built into a computer to provide hardware-based security.